finos/perspective/docs/md/python.md

 ### Distributed Mode

-Using Tornado and [`PerspectiveTornadoHandler`](/docs/md/python.html#perspectivetornadohandler), as well as `Perspective`'s Javascript library, we can set up "distributed" Perspective instances that allows multiple browser `perspective-viewer` clients to read from a common `perspective-python` server.
+Using Tornado and [`PerspectiveTornadoHandler`](/docs/md/python.html#perspectivetornadohandler), as well as `Perspective`'s JavaScript library, we can set up "distributed" Perspective instances that allows multiple browser `perspective-viewer` clients to read from a common `perspective-python` server.
 In exchange for sending the entire dataset to the client on initialization, server load is reduced and